 The Right Grilling Tool For the Right Job

-After living in a condo in NYC for almost 20 years, my grilling experiences were limited to weekends at friends’ summer homes.
-Although I experimented with different types of indoor grills, the results were usually less than perfect and often smoke alarm setting disasters.
+After living in a condo in NYC for almost 20 years, my grilling experiences were limited to weekends at friends' summer homes.
+Although I experimented with different types of indoor grills, the results could have been better, and often, smoke alarm setting disasters.

 Anyway, as soon as we moved to a real house with a real backyard, we purchased a gas barbecue grill.
 We even had the builder add an exterior gas line so we would never have to worry about those little propane canisters running out.

-First of all, how many times have you grilled veggies or shrimp to perfection just to have a few pieces fall through the grill as you prepare to remove them?
+First, how often have you grilled veggies or shrimp to perfection to have a few pieces fall through the grill as you prepare to remove them?
 Curses!!!
-Now with my new black porcelain non-stick Grilling Grid this is no longer a problem.
+Now with my new black porcelain non-stick Grilling Grid, this is no longer a problem.

 Measuring 12 inches x 13 inches, this grid with tiny holes prevents any small pieces of food from being sacrificed to the fire god.
-It has a rear edge that provides a stop for my spatula and helps in turning what I am grilling.
+It has a rear edge that provides a stop for my spatula and helps turn what I am grilling.

-How about grilling fish…either whole or fillets?
-My experience has been whenever I try to flip the fish over, it breaks apart into pieces.
-There also seems to be a residue fishy taste on whatever I cook next no matter how much I scrape the grill.
+How about grilling fish...either whole or fillets?
+My experience has been that it breaks into pieces whenever I try to flip the fish over.
+There also seems to be a fishy taste on whatever I cook next no matter how much I scrape the grill.

-No more, now with my handy fish grilling basket, also made of black porcelain non-stick material, I can flip the fish without worry.
-The whole thing measures 22 inches with a 6″ x 12 ” basket that holds the fish.
-It’s works great when grilling a whole fish that’s been stuffed by helping keep the fish together.
+No more, now, with my handy fish grilling basket, also made of black porcelain non-stick material, I can flip the fish without worry.
+The whole thing measures 22 inches with a 6" x 12 " basket that holds the fish.
+It works great when grilling a whole fish that's been stuffed by helping keep the fish together.

 onlinesources: Grills & Outdoor Cooking

-There are lots of sources for purchasing top of the line Grills, Barbecues & Outdoor Cooking Equipment.
-I suggest you check out your local department stores and kitchen supply shops but if you’re looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of grilling tools.
+There are many sources for purchasing top-of-the-line Grills, Barbecues & Outdoor Cooking Equipment.
+I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite pieces of grilling tools.